-I specialise in Roman history, and particularly the last decades of the Republic and the rise of the Principate.
-Above all, however, I am fascinated by religion in the Roman world.
+I am primarily interested in Roman history in the late Republic and early Principate.
+Above all I am fascinated by religion in the Roman world.
 This includes not only the more famous and well-established customs of the Roman state, but also the religious activities of private households and individuals, and even the religions of barbarian nations which drew so much comment from curious Roman onlookers.
-The cults of Mithras, Isis, Druidism and Bacchus have all featured in my research.